harddal/SYNASM/README.md

     adder.asm - Example assembly program, asks for two numbers, adds them, displays the result.
 Uses DCO strings.

-    SYNASM.exe - Compiled .exe of the code if you do not wish to compile yourself.
+    SYNASM.exe - Compiled .exe of the assembler if you do not wish to compile yourself.
+Requires MSVC++ 2013 redist You can get it here: http://www.microsoft.com/en-us/download/details.aspx?id=40784

 Features: